Burlington (department store): History

+Monroe Gary Milstein died on May 9, 2025, in Bal Harbour, Florida.

 In July 2012, the company received a $40 million incentive from the New Jersey Economic Development Authority as part of the state's GrowNJ program in order to build a new headquarters in Florence, adjacent to its existing headquarters, keeping the company from moving its headquarters outside the state.

 On June 27, 2013, Burlington filed its S-1 registration statement with the SEC for an initial public offering.
 In October 2013, the company's stock rose more than 40% on its first day of trading.
 The company reported $4.35 billion in sales for the 12-month period ending August 3, 2013.
-As of October 2013, the company operated 503 stores in 44 states and Puerto Rico under the names Burlington Coat Factory, Cohoes Fashions, Baby Depot, MJM Designer Shoes and Burlington Shoes.
+As of October 2013, the company operated 503 stores in 44 states and Puerto Rico under the names Burlington Coat Factory, Cohoes Fashions, Baby Depot, and MJM Designer Shoes.

-In June 2016, it was announced that Burlington Stores had joined the Fortune 500 for the first time.
+In 2016, Burlington Stores joined the Fortune 500 for the first time.
+Tom Kingsbury served as the CEO from 2008 to 2018.

+Following the bankruptcy and closure of all Bed Bath & Beyond stores in the United States, Burlington purchased the leases for more than 40 closed locations in June 2023.
+The following year, Burlington acquired the leases of 15 locations of the Texas-based retailer Conn's after their bankruptcy and store closings.